 Skip to content

-Truth About TOTOX score: What It Says About Your Omega-3 Quality
+TOTOX score: What It Says About Your Omega-3 Quality

-What is TOTOX? | How is formula calculated? | Not for Every Omega-3? | Quality Control | Where can I find TOTOX ranking? | NoordCode Ultimate Omega Formula
+What is TOTOX? | How is the formula calculated? | Not for Every Omega-3? | Quality Control | Where can I find TOTOX ranking? | NoordCode Ultimate Omega Formula

-What is TOTOX and Why Does It Matter?
+What is TOTOX and why does it matter?

 What is a good TOTOX score?

 Most international standards recommend a maximum TOTOX value of 26 for omega-3 supplements.
 Anything higher suggests poor quality or age.

 GOED sets typical limits of PV ≤ 5, AV ≤ 20, TOTOX ≤ 26.
 Source.

-GOED is the main global trade body for the EPA/DHA omega‑3 industry, and it sets the de‑facto quality benchmark that most serious brands follow.
+GOED is the main global trade body for the EPA/DHA omega‑3 industry, and it sets the de facto quality benchmark that most serious brands follow.
 Its oxidation limits (including TOTOX) are defined in a voluntary standard and supported by technical guidance and lab proficiency testing.

 How is TOTOX formula calculated?